 Contact allergies usually first arise in adulthood.
 The symptoms often go away if they are treated and the triggers are avoided.
 But contact allergies might also develop into chronic contact dermatitis.
 The skin then becomes thick and hard, with painful cracks.

 It isn’t possible to determine whether or not someone has a contact allergy based on the symptoms alone.
 But allergic rashes are often a bit different from rashes that are caused by other things.
-For instance, severe itching and a rash without clearly defined edges are more likely to be signs of an allergic reaction.
+For instance, a rash without clearly defined edges is more likely to be a sign of an allergic reaction.
 And allergic rashes often occur in various parts of the body.